3. Make changes and deploy them#

-Next, we’re going to install a new package, Django Axes, into the project (Django Axes keeps track of log-in attempts).
+Next, we’re going to install a new package, Django Axes, into the application (Django Axes keeps track of log-in attempts).
 Then we’ll test it and deploy it to the cloud.

 To be used in a containerised system, packages must be built into the image, otherwise the next time a container is